 The University of Toronto is committed to accessibility.
-If you require accommodations or have any accessibility concerns, please visit http://studentlife.utoronto.ca/accessibility as soon as possible.
-You are welcome and encouraged to discuss any accessibility concerns you have with Prof. La Touche during the term.
+If you require accommodations or have accessibility concerns, please visit http://studentlife.utoronto.ca/as as soon as possible.
+All documentation regarding accessibility accommodations for this course should be passed along to a TA or Professor La Touche within the first two weeks of the course.